ozagrivyi/exchangeService/README.md

 		This means that data regarding the commission is saved successfully It will return http status code 400 and an error message in the case of any error;
 		It will return http status code 401 in the case of unauthorized access;
+ 3. Exceptions:
+	The following exception with http status code 400 will be return in the case when Commission with not existing exchange pair has been tried to add:
+	"Exchange pair (FROM:TO) can not be found"